Typhoid Fever (cont.)

 How do patients get typhoid fever?

-How does the bacteria cause disease, and how is it diagnosed?
+How do the bacteria cause disease, and how is it diagnosed?

 Find out what women really need.